Abstract Factory Design Pattern in C++: Before and after

 After

-The client: creates a platform- specific “factory” object, is careful to eschew use of “new”, and delegates all creation requests to the factory.
+The client receives a platform-specific factory object, which encapsulates use of "new" operator.
+Client delegates all creation requests to this factory.

 class Widget {